 Source photo: glow-worm.co.uk

 What are the installation costs of an LPG combi boiler?

 The average labour cost for an LPG combi-boiler is between £700 and £1,300.
 These costs are for labour only.

 The total costs (labour and LPG combination boiler) of a Worcester Greenstar LPG are (£950 + £1,000) £1,950.

 Get quotes from boiler installers

-If you have decided that an LPG is right for you, the next step is to get in touch with a local boiler installer.
-They will give you advice and answer any questions.
+If you have decided that an LPG is right for you, the next step is to get in touch with boiler installers.
+They’ll give you advice and answer any questions for you.